open-socialism/open-socialism-site/open-socialism/arguments/what-motivates-people.md

 ## The evovled individual biological urge

-All our ancenstors have done something.
+All our ancestors have done something.
 They have reproduced and raised their offspring in an environment which allowed them to in turn reproduce.

 The desire to reproduce and propagate ones own DNA is the primary biological urge.
-However, reproducing with a person or in an environment which isn't going to be beneficial for the offsprings chances of thriving and they themselves reproducing doesn't constitute 'successfully reproducing'.
+However, reproducing with a person or in an environment which isn't going to be beneficial for the offspring's chances of thriving and they themselves reproducing doesn't constitute 'successfully reproducing'.

 In other words, it isn't enough to reproduce.